When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Differences Between the 5 Eyes, 9 Eyes, and 14 Eyes Alliances

-Generally, the Five Eyes is considered to be the strongest due to a formal agreement between the members.
+Generally, the Five Eyes is considered to be the strongest due to a formal agreement between its members.
 However, the other alliances also regularly assist with intelligence gathering and sharing.
-On top of that, third-party contributors consisting of friendly countries also play a key role in making global mass surveillance possible.
+Third-party contributors, consisting of friendly countries, also play a key role in making global mass surveillance possible.

-Let us take a look at the details of each of these alliances and their different third-party contributors.
+Let us look at the details of each of these alliances and their different third-party contributors.

 Five Eyes Alliance